JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/solid/solid.md

 ### 2.4.2 ISP Summary

 As you can see fat interfaces lead to inadvertent coupling between classes, and you should avoid them.
-When designing interfaces, you should always ask yourself the question “Do really need all the methods on this interface I’m using?
-If not, how can I break them into smaller interfaces?”. **Treat interface segregation with certain pragmatism and use common sense.**
+When designing interfaces, you should always ask yourself the question "Do really need all the methods on this interface I’m using?
+If not, how can I break them into smaller interfaces?". **Treat interface segregation with certain pragmatism and use common sense.**

 ## 2.5 Dependency Inversion Principle (DIP)